 While she has previously used a raw vegan diet, Heather now eats wholefood vegan food.
-She lists kale, broccoli, spinach, beans, pulses, quinoa, avocados and rice among her favourite foods, as well as all veg salads, and vegan protein bars.
+She lists kale, broccoli, spinach, beans, pulses, quinoa, avocados and rice among her favourite foods.
+She also enjoys all veg salads, and vegan protein bars.
 Faux VBites meats from her food company also feature in her diet and she uses hemp protein powder to aid training, along with fruit such as bananas, apple and pears.

 As a world leader in her sport, she plans to keep going and achieve more.
 “My plan is to improve the world with Veganism and that includes showing that healthy Vegans can be the best in sport.”